Logging Off to Renew—A Leadership Lesson from Germany

 Spiritual Energy—Reclaiming What Matters Most

-If I had to choose one word to describe what I walked away with from this experience, it would be clarity.
-Not clarity of task or to-do list, but clarity of purpose.
+If I had to choose one word to describe what I took away from this experience, it would be 'connection.'
+Not just connection to others, but to purpose, to stillness, to a world beyond my daily comfort zone.
 In the Resilience chapter of 9 Leader Touchstones, I write, “Life is not about balance with work, and work is not life.
 Life is just life.”
-This trip reminded me what life looks like when I reclaim the space to live it fully.
+This trip reminded me what it feels like to reclaim the space to live fully.
+To be present with my family.
+To experience wonder.
+To stretch beyond the familiar.
 It reminded me that leadership isn’t just what I do when I’m working.
-It also reflects how I show up in every aspect of my life—with my family, with my team, and with myself.
+It’s how I show up in every part of my life, grounded in connection to who and what matters most.

 Resilience is an Act of Renewal